iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 As the boundary condition of the system.

-Susbtituting it back to expression (2), the RHS of the system will evaluate to zero.
+Substituting it back to expression (2), the RHS of the system will evaluate to zero.

-If it's Homogenous Naumman, with:
+If it's Homogeneous Neuman, with:

 $$
 \phi_j'(a) = \phi_k'(a) = 0 \quad \phi_j'(b) = \phi_k'(b) = 0